 As part of Wheelchair Sports NSW, we run weekly trainings and bi-monthly local scrimmages called the “Sydney Slam Series”.
 Our local players also compete nationwide in scrimmages held across Australia.
 To those interested we can help with finding a chair so you can get in and have a bash (or two)!

 Our NSW Representative side is called the GIO NSW Gladiators.
 This is the team that represent NSW at the Fierce4 Rugby rounds as well as selected events abroad.

 The 2017 Fierce4 Rugby Season started with Round 1 in Canberra: The Canberra Challenge.

-Round 2 will be played in Melbourne (April) and Round 3 on the Gold Coast (June).
+Round 2 was played in Melbourne (April) click here for results and Round 3 on the Gold Coast (June).

 2016 Championships RESULTS and info can be found at the Championships website

 A promo video of the 2016 Nationals event can be seen here.